-In Wisconsin, bad faith is the refusal to timely pay a claim or without a reasonable basis and with knowledge of or disrespect even if insurer has a reasonable basis for denial, failing to properly investigate the claim.
+Bad faith is the refusal to timely pay a claim or without a reasonable basis and with knowledge of or disrespect even if the insurer has a reasonable basis for denial, failing to properly investigate the claim.
 Under Wisconsin law, bad faith claim is a tort claim.
 The tort cause of action for bad faith arises out of a contractual arrangement but is not a contract action.
 The tort of bad faith is a separate intentional wrong, which results from a breach of a duty imposed as a consequence of the contractual relationship.

 The first element is that there is no reasonable basis for the insurer to deny the insured’s claim for benefits under the policy.
 This “first prong is objective.”
 In other words, no reasonable insurance company would have taken the position that the insurance company has taken.